TiedemannLab/sciCNV/README.md

 nGene <- as.matrix(nGene[1 , colnames(train)])
 ```

-***
-## Clustering the normalized data

-And then clustering normalized data to diverse phyno(geno)-types:

-## Finding matrix of single cells (MSC) as a seurat object for clustering
+tSNE/UMAP clustering of normalized data is performed on a matrix of single cells (MSC), generated as a Seurat object.

-We generate a Seurat object to run tSNE/UMAP clustering methods through this
-package.

 ```
 MSC <- CreateSeuratObject(counts = train, project = "sample1")